 Ok, I’m going to be 100% honest with you in this post.
 San Jose is a small indigenous pueblo 8000ft hight in the Mexican mountains and I went to San Jose for one reason and one reason only.
 It’s pretty much the reason most people visit San Jose del Pacifico, to go hiking.

-Joking.
-It was to do magic mushrooms in the mushroom capital of Mexico.
+It was to do magic mushrooms in the mushroom capital of Mexico of course.

 Doing Magic Mushrooms in San Jose del Pacifico Mexico